JennJin/Sphero-and-Alexa/sphero-server/README.md

 To connect to your Sphero 1.0/2.0 or SPRK, you first need to pair it.
-To pair your device on OS X, open the Bluetooth settings in **System Preferences** \> **Bluetooth**.
+To pair your device on OS X, open the Bluetooth settings in **System Preferences** > **Bluetooth**.
 From this menu, locate your Sphero in the Devices list and click the **Pair** button to pair it with your computer.

-Once you\'ve successfully paired your Sphero, open your terminal, go to your `/dev` folder and locate the serial device connection (or use `ls -a /dev \| grep tty.Sphero`) for your newly paired Sphero; it should look something like tty.Sphero-RGB-AMP-SPP.
+Once you've successfully paired your Sphero, open your terminal, go to your `/dev` folder and locate the serial device connection (or use `ls -a /dev | grep tty.Sphero`) for your newly paired Sphero; it should look something like `tty.Sphero-RGB-AMP-SPP`.
 Note, your device will likely be different depending on its preset color code (the three colors your Sphero cycles through when you first turn it on).
 The previous example is for a Sphero with a Red, Green and Blue (RGB) color code.